 U.S. Department of Labor

-The announcement of the Harwood solicitation for grant applications (SGA) opportunity is published in the Federal Register.
-Once the announcement has been published in the Federal Register, the SGA is posted on the government-wide Grants.gov web site.
+The announcement for the Susan Harwood funding opportunity announcement (FOA) is published in the Federal Register.
+The FOA is posted on the government-wide Grants.gov web site.
 Grants.gov allows organizations to electronically find and apply for Federal grants.
-A copy of the latest announcement is also available on the Susan Harwood webpage at: http://www.osha.gov/dte/sharwood/index.html.
+A copy of the latest announcement is also available on the Susan Harwood Web page at: http://www.osha.gov/dte/sharwood/index.html

 You may register at www.grants.gov to receive weekly e-mails notifications regarding federal grant announcements.
 Contact Grants.gov directly if you have any questions or problems regarding this website.

-Nonprofit organizations, including community and faith-based organizations, that are not an agency of State or local government, are eligible to apply.
-State and local government supported institutions of higher education are also eligible to apply.
-Please note that Harwood grants do not provide funding to individual workers seeking to fund their retraining.
+Nonprofit organizations, including qualifying labor unions, community-based and faith-based organizations, and employer associations, that are not an agency of a state or local government, are eligible to apply.
+Indian tribes, tribal organizations, Alaska Native entities, Indian-controlled organizations serving Indians, and Native Hawaiian organizations are eligible to apply.
+Additionally, state or local government-supported institutions of higher education are eligible to apply.
+Please note OSHA does not offer grants to individuals seeking occupational safety and health training.

 The category of grants offered each year varies.
-Historically training grants have been offered for Capacity Building, Targeted Topic Training, and Training Materials Development.
+Historically, training grants have been offered for Capacity Building and Targeted Topic grants.
 Special grants have also been offered when a specific training need has been identified.

-The US Department of Agriculture issued an advisory of an existing online scam that attempts to charge vendors for registering in the system for a one-time registration fee of $599.
+The US Department of Agriculture issued an advisory of an existing online scam that attempts to charge vendors for register in SAM for a one-time registration fee of $599.
 This is a scam.
-Please use the Web site above to register with the SAM and this should resolve the issue.
+Please use the following address: https://www.sam.gov/portal/public/SAM/ to register with the SAM and this should resolve the issue.

 Targeted Topics vary annually and are selected by OSHA based on such considerations as fatality statistics, new regulations or guidance documents, nation emphasis programs, and identified regional needs.

 Grant applications are reviewed by technical panels comprised of OSHA staff.
-The selection process includes reviews for program and technical elements, budget items, and organizational qualifications.
-Specific evaluation criteria are outlined in the solicitation.
+The selection process includes reviews for program and budget items, work plans, and organizational qualifications.
+Specific evaluation criteria are outlined in the announcement.
 The Assistant Secretary of Labor makes the final selection of organizations receiving awards.
 OSHA may award grants for some or all of the listed topic areas.

-With each grant solicitation, OSHA determines a recommended limit on funding requests.
-Applicants determine and submit their requests based on the projected cost of their proposed training program.
+With each funding opportunity announcement, OSHA determines a recommended limit on funding requests.
+Applicants determine and submit their requests based on the projected costs and their proposed training program.
 OSHA considers the funding requests and may adjust the amount to meet Agency training needs or to match the dollar amount appropriated by Congress.

 To receive comments on the grant application, the organization's authorized (certifying) representative should send an email request to HarwoodGrants@dol.gov.
 In addition to the organization's application name, the request should include the following: